-Many resources are available during lessons, such as the Library, interactive whiteboards, television and DVDs, computers with a full range of up to date software, a virtual learning environment (VLE) and the Internet.
+Many resources are available during lessons, such as the Library, interactive whiteboards and Chromebooks, as well as more traditional textbooks.
 In addition, theatre trips, field work and visits to museums, art galleries and places of historical, scientific and technological interest are a key part of the curriculum for all pupils.
-Detailed information on courses at each Key Stage is available on the website and in the inserts at the back of the school prospectus.
+Detailed information on courses at each Key Stage is available on the website.

 If pupils find difficulty with any aspect of their learning, special provision and support is given by our Learning Support Department.
-Such difficulties may include a range of learning difficulties from problems with reading and understanding to problems with spelling and handwriting.
+Such difficulties may include a range of learning difficulties from problems with reading and understanding to problems with spelling, numeracy and handwriting.

 Very able and talented pupils are encouraged to extend and develop their abilities to enable them to achieve their potential.
 Such pupils are identified at an early stage and their progress is monitored in each specialist area.